Dates & Registration

 Learn the challenges and rewards of being a Camp Sealth staff member through this volunteer, junior staff position.
 You’ll assist counselors, activity specialists, and support staff while learning about all aspects of the job.
-LEADs, standing for Lead, Engage, Act, and Discover, attend one week of training at the beginning of the summer and then volunteer for three additional sessions throughout the summer.
+LEADs, standing for Lead, Engage, Act, and Discover, attend one week of training at the beginning of the summer and then volunteer for up to four additional sessions throughout the summer.
 As volunteers, LEADs are placed as assistant cabin leaders, activity leaders, and support staff.

 What to Expect